 I didn’t see anything like that, but it pays to be careful if this is something you’re planning to do.

 Personally, I don’t use weed, so I have no idea if the weed is any good in Nimbin or how strong it is.
-What I do know is that you won’t have to look far if you’re planning on buying weed in Nimbin.
-Most residents will simply approach you and ask you if you want some.
-If you’re planning to do this, just remember to be discrete and be careful.
-You don’t want to be the unlucky tourist!
+What I do know is that it’s very easy to get hold of it here.

 Where To Buy Weed In Nimbin

 If you’re visiting Nimbin in hopes of buying some weed, you won’t have to look very far.
 The locals know that tourists are looking for it and will approach you to offer it.

 “Some cookies, girls?” croaked a woman stooped under a shop shade.
 I didn’t want to buy some, but one of my friends from the tour did.
 The friend only had 10 AUD ($6.75) in cash with her.
 The woman debated for a while before insisting she get the full 20 AUD ($13.50) she was asking for.

 “I normally would do it for ten, but I need to buy dog food tonight” she said.

 Sure, this could have just been her bargaining technique, but I got a strong feeling it wasn’t.
 The fact she needed an extra 10 AUD to be able afford to buy dog food was definitely a bummer.

 Realising that we really had done everything we could, we made our way to the Nimbin Bowling Club to meet Princess Fiona for a BBQ lunch.